awslabs/agent-training-kit/README.md

 | Runtime errors | 261 | 41.8% |
 | Other errors | 3 | 0.5% |

 Agents called the testing tool in 11.4% of cases.
 When agents choose to test their code, over half (52.2%) pass immediately.
-The remaining catches critical issues: runtime errors (41.8%) and wrong outputs (5.6%) that would have resulted in failed submissions.
+The remaining catch critical issues: runtime errors (41.8%) and wrong outputs (5.6%) that would have resulted in failed submissions.
 This early error detection allows agents to debug and refine their solutions iteratively.

 ## Trajectories 🔄

 We provide two example trajectories demonstrating how trained agents interact with tools during problem-solving.
 The [two-step trajectory](examples/deepcoder/exp_traj_2_steps.json) shows a straightforward path where the agent's initial solution passes testing immediately, while the [three-step trajectory](examples/deepcoder/exp_traj_3_steps.json) demonstrates the agent's ability to recover from errors—catching an indentation issue through tool feedback, fixing it, and then submitting the corrected code.
-These trajectories showcase the complete workflow illustrated in the README figure above.

 Here is what the three-step (`init-fix-submit`) trajectory looks like: